Getting a Mortgage with a Poor Credit Score

 Understanding your credit history

 Keeping on top of bills can be difficult, but little blips don’t have to stop you from getting a mortgage.
-If you’ve missed a payment, there are lenders who are able to help.
+If you’ve missed a payment on a bill or a credit card, there are lenders who are able to help.

-It’s important to understand that missing payments makes you look risky to a lender – what if you miss a mortgage payment?
+It’s important to understand that missing payments makes you look risky to a lender.
 Because of this, mortgage lenders may offer to lend less or may increase rates to reflect your credit position, but it largely depends on how recent the late payment was and if your credit score has repaired itself.

-An arrangement to pay is an agreement between you and your lender to raise or lower the cost of your monthly repayments.
-Although you have have an arrangement in place, this can still be seen as a negative payment marker and may lower your credit score.
+An arrangement to pay is an agreement between you and a company to raise or lower the cost of your monthly repayments.
+Although you have taken the right steps to put an arrangement in place, this can still be seen as a negative payment marker and may lower your credit score.

 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Ut elit tellus, luctus nec ullamcorper mattis, pulvinar dapibus leo.